top of page

 The agency in brief

-Among its five divisions, the Division of Country Programmes (DCP) is responsible for country intelligence, country needs assessments, in-country resource mobilization, partnerships, coordination, and project management of large multi-disciplinary projects.
+The largest of five divisions, the Division of Country Programmes (DCP) is responsible for country intelligence, country needs assessments, in-country resource mobilization, partnerships, coordination, and project management of large multi-disciplinary projects.

 Objectives and deliverables